vanzonr/rarray/tutorial.md

 By design, the elements of an rarray are always stored contiguously in memory (i.e., without gaps).
 This ensures that they can be used in calls to many numerical software libraries.
-But this does restrict the possibilities in which one can take subarrays of an rarray and still store it in an rarray.
+But this does restrict the ways in which one can take subarrays of an rarray and still store it in an rarray.

 To understand what kind of slicing is and is not possible with